 A new type of coronavirus (COVID-19), which has emerged in China, was defined as a pandemic affecting various countries in the World by the World Health Organization on 11 March 2020.
 The effects of COVID-19 on economic conditions, businesses, consumers and many other issues remain uncertain.
 The effects of COVID-19 on capital adequacy, credit risk, operational risk, currency risk, interest rate risk, liquidity risk, leverage ratio, stock position risk arising from banking accounts and other risks and indicators are regularly monitored by the Group's Management and Group's Risk Management units.
-The Group has already restructured the loans of customers who are in liquidity need due to COVID-19 effects and continue to analyse further restructuring needs and negotiate with customers.

-Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2020
+Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2021

-As at 31 December 2020, the Group has assessed the effects of COVID-19 on estimates and judgements especially relating to expected credit losses in preparation of the consolidated financial statements.
+As at 31 December 2021, the Group has assessed the effects of COVID-19 on estimates and judgements especially relating to expected credit losses in preparation of the consolidated financial statements.
 The Group increased the macroeconomic effect on the probability of default calculation by adding 20% to the S&P speculative rate for non-cash loans accordingly.
 The Group management will continue to reassess and revise the estimates and judgements, as appropriate, in the forthcoming periods.